-Being pregnant or the parent of a newborn child can be stressful experiences.
+Being pregnant or the parent of a newborn child can be a stressful experience.
 Proper car restraint use should be one thing that puts your mind at ease, not another cause for concern.
-After all, seats belts have been found to reduce traffic fatalities of front-seat passengers by 45%, while car seats can reduce fatal injury to infants in passenger cars by 71%.
+After all, seats belts have been found to reduce traffic fatalities of front-seat passengers by 45%, while car seats can reduce fatal injury to infants in passenger cars by 71-82%.

 To ensure your safety and that of your newborn, follow these recommendations from AAA’s safety experts.